 |Salary:||£26,444 to £29,605 per annum (Grade 4).
 Appointments to roles at Cardiff University are usually made at bottom of scale unless in exceptional circumstances|

 The Wolfson Centre for Young People’s Mental Health based at the Hadyn Ellis Building, Cathays campus, Cardiff University, is a £10 million research centre dedicated to understanding anxiety and depression in young people.
 We are looking to appoint a Psychology Assistant to work on the Centre workstream “Interventions in Adolescents at High Familial Risk” - in particular, to work on a randomised controlled trial that aims to prevent the onset of depression in teenagers with elevated depressive symptoms.
 This is an exciting opportunity to join a successful team recruiting and assessing participants for the Centre.

 Applicants should have a University degree (2.1 or above) in Psychology or related subject, be flexible with working hours and have excellent interpersonal skills.
 Experience in a mental health setting and in the use of standardised interviews and questionnaires would be an advantage.

 We aim to recruit forward and outward-facing, motivated, passionate individuals who will stimulate new thinking with progressive and inclusive approaches.
 We are committed to employing people who will bring difference in background, approach, identity and experiences.

-This post is full time (35 hours per week), available from 1st December 2022 and is fixed term until 30th September 2024.
+This is a full-time post (35 hours per week), available immediately and fixed term until 30th June 2025.

 Type / Role: